-We are responsible for the management of the funds and their investments and we are paid a management fee, which is limited by the trust deed.
+We are responsible for the management of the Westpac Active Series, its funds and their investments and we are paid a management fee, which is limited by the Trust Deed.

-We are entitled to be reimbursed from the funds for expenses (inclusive of GST, if applicable), including expenses relating to services provided by an administration manager.
+We and the Supervisor are entitled to be reimbursed from the funds for certain expenses (inclusive of GST, if applicable) incurred in carrying out our duties in relation to the Westpac Active Series, including expenses relating to services provided by an administration manager.
 However, we currently cover from our management fee all the expenses that are incurred by us on a normal day-to-day basis in relation to the operation and administration of the funds.
-If extraordinary or unusual expenses are incurred, these may be charged to the funds.

-Under the trust deed, the maximum aggregate annual administration fee and management fee we may receive from a fund is 2.5% per annum of the gross fund value of that fund.
+Under the Trust Deed, the maximum aggregate annual administration fee and management fee we may receive from a fund is 2.5% per annum of the gross fund value of that fund.